ipvm-wg/homestar/DEVELOPMENT.md

   ```

   This removes underlying `wasmtime` `zstd` compression while also turning on
   ANSI color-coded logs.
-If you bulid with default features, `zstd` compression
+If you build with default features, `zstd` compression
   and other `wasmtime` defaults will be included in the build.

 - Running the `homestar` server/runtime: